 A linked toggle button example can be found in the Flap demo in the LibAdwaita demo app.

-suggested-actioncan be used to highlight a button for affirmative action.
+Suggested action highlights a button for affirmative action.
 This can be used to draw attention to the next step in a process or a call to action.

 Each view should only ever include a single button using either the suggested or destructive styles.